dnaumenko/learning_notes/math/set_theory/basics.md

 The function $g$ called a _restriction_ of $f$ to $X$ if it maps some subset of $X$ in the same way a $f(x)$.
 I.e. $g(x)$ is equal to $f(x)$ for some subset X. The $f$ called an _extension_ of $g$ to $Y$.
 Tradional notation for extension is $g = f|X$.

+Inverse functions (if we simplify, it would be a function with domain and range swapped) are written like this:

+$$
+f^{-1}(B)
+$$

+Function composition means that we can do something in one step and it's written usually as:

+$$
+g(f(x))\newline
+g \circ f\newline
+gf
+$$

 ## Families

 If we interested in range of functions more, there exists a special notation for them and it overall similar to sets as we know them by now (e.g. you can have an union/intersection).
-Family sets is usually used in generalization a notion of the _Cartesian_ product.
+Family sets is usually used in generalization of a notion of the _Cartesian_ product.

 ## Axioms